Guide to developing presence

-Heartfulness is bringing a sense of sincere presence to experience – we are willing and able to meet things as they are in this moment.
+Heartfulness is bringing a sense of sincere presence to experience – you are willing and able to meet things as they are in this moment.

-It arises from being open to experience and it gives us access to a state of clear-seeing and presence, where we feel aligned with our intentions and the world around us.
+It arises from being open to experience and it gives you access to a state of clear-seeing and presence, where you feel aligned with your intentions and the world around you.

-It is very much about connection – removing the barriers between us and our inner worlds, other people and life.
+It is very much about connection – removing the barriers between you and your inner world, other people and life.

-Some of the things it can manifest as are a direct knowing, an ease, a sense of experience all flowing together through one sense-door, a not being separate to the world around us, a strong feeling of alignment and a deep sense of faith and trust in life.
+Some of the things it can manifest as are a direct knowing, ease, a sense of experience all flowing together through one sense-door, non-duality, spaciousness, a general sense of not being separate to the world around you, a feeling of alignment and a deep sense of faith and trust in life.

-The heart states are the gateways to heartfulness – compassion, joy, inclusion, friendliness and gratitude.
+The heart states – compassion, joy, inclusion, friendliness and gratitude – are the gateways to heartfulness.
 These are different to emotions in that they are a state of being, rather than a feeling.
-They are a way in which we open to receiving the world.
+They are a way in which you open to receiving the world.

 Each of them is a slightly different form of the subtle, loving and connected quality that heartfulness infuses experience with.

 It is important to recognise that all of these states are not reliant on specific behaviours or for the content of experience to be a certain way.
-We don’t have to be being angels to be being kind or friendly for example.
-It is possible to meet our darkness and challenge with these attitudes, as much as it is our light.
+You don’t have to be being an angel to be being kind or friendly, for example, in fact it is just as important to meet darkness and challenge with these attitudes, as it is light.
 This is where a lot of the depth of practice will come from.

-If we are willing to meet the most difficult aspects of experience with an open heart this cultivates a depth of heartfulness in us that doesn’t rely on our worlds being scenes from a Disney movie in order for us to be present.
+If you are willing to meet the most difficult aspects of experience with an open heart this cultivates a depth of heartfulness that doesn’t rely on you being at a retreat centre in order for you to be present.

-It’s very easy to feel a sense of joy when we are relaxing in beautiful nature, not so much when we are faced with the challenges of every day life.
-This capacity can be cultivated, but it requires us to let go of the mind’s fixed ideas about what the heart states are.
+It can be easy to feel a sense of joy when you are relaxing in beautiful nature, not so much when you are faced with the challenges of every day life.
+This capacity can be cultivated, but it requires you to let go of the mind’s fixed ideas about what the heart states are.

 Spirituality can’t only be about connecting to the light, or even about transmuting the darkness to light – it is about seeing that all aspects of life come as a whole.
 There is no light without darkness, no satisfaction without challenge, no happiness without sadness, it is all part of the deal.

 Heartfulness can’t be perfected.
-There is no final state we can arrive at where nothing is painful or challenging anymore.
-We have to take it step-by-step, meeting the ways in which we resist experience and opening to them with a whole-hearted attitude and willingness to show up.
+There is no final state you can arrive at where nothing is painful or challenging anymore.
+You have to take it step-by-step, meeting the ways in which you resist experience and opening to them with a whole-hearted attitude and willingness to show up.

 There’s no solution to life, if there was life would have solved itself and we wouldn’t exist any more.
 There is just a process to be experienced.
-Increasing our capacity for heartfulness allows us to be more present, aware and connected for more of the time.
+Increasing your capacity for heartfulness allows you to be more present, aware and connected for more of the time.

-Heartfulness practice is like we are gathering up different bits of experience that we normally resist and bringing them home – integrating them back into our being.
+Heartfulness practice is a bit like gathering up different bits of experience that you normally resist and bringing them home – integrating them back into your being.

-This can be incredibly mystical – there are large parts of experience that we resist because they are strange and go beyond a normal human way of experiencing the world – and it can be incredibly simple – opening to the ways we interact with the very mundane and normal parts of our life.
+This can be incredibly mystical – there are large parts of experience that people resist because they are strange and go beyond a normal human way of experiencing the world – and it can be incredibly simple – opening to the ways you interact with the very mundane and normal parts of life.

-The more we have opened our hearts to experience and integrated into our being, the less we need to be managing or controlling the situation anymore.
-We are free to just be here with everything as it is; whether it is hard and we are unhappy or it feels easy and we are full of joy.
+The more you have opened your heart to experience and the more you have integrated into your being, the less you need to be managing or controlling the situation anymore.
+You are free to just be here with everything as it is; whether it is hard and you are unhappy or it feels easy and you are full of joy.

-Well-held shared practice is inordinately helpful for deepening our capacity for heartfulness.
-Receiving compassion from someone, having emotions that normally makes us feel ashamed met with a joyful openness, being seen through the eyes of a kind friend and generally being appreciated for exactly who we are in that moment is a gateway to fast and pain-free heart-opening.
+Well-held shared practice is inordinately helpful for deepening people’s capacity for heartfulness.
+Receiving compassion from someone, having emotions that normally makes you feel ashamed met with a joyful openness, being seen through the eyes of a kind friend and generally being appreciated for exactly who you are in that moment is a gateway to fast and pain-free heart-opening.

-Our environments are so important for shaping how we feel and who we are.
+Your environment is so important for shaping how you feel and who you are.

-We aren’t able to be present and open to our lives if they are filled with stuff that isn’t aligned with what feels most true and meaningful to us.
+It’s not possible to be open to your life if it is filled with stuff that isn’t aligned with what feels most true and meaningful to you.

-Putting some conscious effort into thinking about what feels most aligned with our deepest desires and getting rid of the things that aren’t is vitally important to developing heartfulness.
+Putting some conscious effort into thinking about what feels most aligned with your deepest desires and getting rid of the things that aren’t is vitally important to developing heartfulness.

 For most people the primary thing that is stopping them tapping into open-hearted presence is a lack of space and time.

-We are so overwhelmed and bombarded with stuff that we are constantly on the back-foot.
-Rather than being open to allowing stuff to impact us, we have to be controlling and managing the situation the whole time.
-We are in a perpetual state of holding our shit together just enough to deal with the next thing, then the next thing.
+People are so overwhelmed and bombarded with stuff that they are constantly on the back-foot.
+Rather than being open to allowing stuff to impact them, they have to be controlling and managing themselves and the situation the whole time.
+People are in a perpetual state of holding their shit together just enough to deal with the next thing, then the next thing.

 This is because we live in a culture that is utterly obsessed with stuff and productivity.
-Our culture has been carried away with capitalism and growth and we have normalised drowning in an utterly absurd amount of belongings and commitments that suck all of the life force out of us.
+Our culture has been carried away with capitalism and growth and it has normalised drowning in an utterly absurd amount of belongings and commitments that suck all of the life force out of everyone.